 Basis of difference Partnership HUF Governing Law Governed by the Indian Partnership Act, 1932.
 Governed by the Hindu Law.
-Minor's capacity A minor cannot become a partner, though he can be admitted to the benefits of partnership, only with the consent of all the partners. member of the ancestra business by the incidence of birth.
+Minor's capacity A minor cannot become a partner, though he can be admitted to the benefits of partnership, only with the consent of all the partners.
+A minor becomes a member of the ancestral business by the incidence of birth.
 He does not have to wait for attaining majority.
-Continuity Subject to a contract between the partners, gets dissolved by death or insolvency of a partner.
-Has the continuity till it is divided.
-The status of HUF is not thereby affected by the death of a member.
+Continuity Subject to a contract between the partners, gets dissolved by death or insolvency of a partner. is not thereby affected by the death of a member.
 Number of Members Should not exceed 50.
 Unlimited in number.
 Share in the business Each partner has a defined share by virtue of an agreement between the partners.
 No coparceners have a definite share.